-What are ‘cookies’?
+What are cookies?

-Anonymous analytics cookies:
+- Anonymous analysis cookies:

-These cookies can tell us whether or not you have visited the site before.
+- These cookies can tell us whether you have visited the website or not.

-This allows us to track how many individual unique users we have, and how often they visit the site.
+- This allows us to track how many individual unique users we have and how often they visit the site.

-PHP Session’, ‘PHPSESSID’, ‘This cookie is used to track important logical information for the smooth operation of the site.
+- PHP Session ‘,’ PHPSESSID ‘,’ This cookie is used to track logical information important for the proper functioning of the website.

-How do I turn cookies off?
+How do I turn off cookies?

-All modern browsers allow you to change your cookie settings.
-These settings will typically be found in the ‘options’ or ‘preferences’ menu of your browser.
-In order to understand these settings, the following links may be helpful, otherwise you should use the ‘Help’ option in your browser for more details.
+All modern browsers allow you to change cookie settings.
+These settings are usually found in your browser’s “options” or “preferences” menu.
+To understand these settings, the following links may be helpful; otherwise, you should use the “Help” option in your browser for more details.

-If you would like to find out more about cookies and their use on the Internet, you may find the following links useful:
+If you want to know more about cookies and their use on the Internet, you may find the following links useful: